 It doesn’t take long being a part of this community to realise that there are Movers & Shakers everywhere.
 Everyone’s on their own journey and the support from one and another makes me so damn grateful to have somehow stumbled upon a community that is absolutely full of people I admire.
 People who are seriously making a difference in the world, yet are still so down to earth and humble that it makes you feel like you too can make a difference without an all or nothing approach.
 At least, that’s what this week's Mover & Shaker has taught me.

-Laura Wells is someone I admire greatly.
-So much so that when she agreed to do this interview I was on a high for the rest of the week.
+Laura Wells is someone I admire greatly for the messages she gives to the world.
 She’s a model, a presenter, an environmentalist and is someone who’s helped to ultimately teach me (along with many others I’m sure) to love the skin your in.

 For those that follow Laura, you’ll likely have learned a thing or two about animal species you’ve never heard of before via her Instagram stories.
 Or perhaps you heard the legendary Clare Press’s first podcast interview with Laura about the sheer impact of plastic on the environment and why exactly we should all make a conscious effort to use less.

 Overall, as Laura’s Instagram bio says “don’t be a dick, your actions count”, so with that piece of imparting wisdom (that is in fact, 100% correct), I hope you enjoy this weeks interview with the one and only, Laura Wells.

 You are a model, presenter and environmentalist, and you hold degrees in both Biology and Law.
 How did you get to where you are today?
 What advice would you give to others that are just coming out of University and starting off their own journey?